SeaQL/seaql.github.io/Blog/blog/2022-07-23-whats-new-in-seaquery-0.26.0.md

 tags: [news]
 ---

-🎉 We are pleased to release SeaQuery [`0.26.0`](https://github.com/SeaQL/sea-query/releases/tag/0.26.0) today!
+🎉 We are pleased to release SeaQuery [`0.26`](https://github.com/SeaQL/sea-query/releases/tag/0.26.2)!
 Here are some feature highlights 🌟:

 ## Dependency Upgrades